Canadian Immigration Law Firm Toronto Immigration Lawyer

 Provincial Nominee Programs (based on Permanent Job Offer)

-Provincial Nominee Programs (for Business Immigrants)
+Provincial Nominee Programs (for Business Immigration)

 Canadian Provinces and Territories have various business immigration programs as part of their Provincial Nominee Programs (PNP).
 N.B.: Among the most important requirements of PNP programs is for the business immigrants to settle and set up a business in the Province or Territory they choose to immigrate to.